 What We've Achieved

 - During the highest-times in the brass train market, someone had to go into the factories to teach workers how to paint and letter their bare-metal models.
 I accepted that challenge and added higher levels of quality control while working side by side with factory workers in Seoul, South Korea.
-Soon after, my own factory painted more than 4,000 models here in the States, and while most of them came in green Overland boxes, I custom painted a wide variety of brass model trains for more than a dozen of the best hobby shops in the USA.

 - That's when the Illinois Railway Museum contacted me about fully restoring their Burlington Route Electro-Motive SD24 into its original Chinese red and gray paint.
 The challenge when repainting full size locomotives is finding the full-size lettering and logo artwork and the huge stripe templates that were used when the locomotives were built new at the factory.
 But since neither the factory nor the railroad that bought the locomotives could supply the required plans, that created the first opportunity for me to assist on a truly large project.